 For most home routines, start by comparing folding wire crates.
 They ventilate well, offer visibility, often include divider panels, and usually have removable trays for cleaning.
 They are not always the most attractive option, but they are practical and easy to evaluate.

 Choose a furniture-style crate when the crate will stay in a visible living area and your dog is calm enough for that material.
 Choose a plastic crate when your dog prefers a more enclosed feeling or when a portable shell fits the use case.
 Choose a soft crate only for dogs that are already crate-comfortable and not destructive.
+If your dog panics, chews barriers, bends wire, or tries to escape, pause the purchase and talk with a veterinarian or qualified behavior professional before relying on a standard home crate.

 Puppy home routine